6 Ways Music Helps Mental Health

 5. To Relax: Meditative music has a cathartic effect on us, improving our mood and inducing relaxation of both the body and mind.
 Research has shown the calming sounds of piano, nature, and string-instruments are very effective in helping you to relax.

-6. To Express Anger or Negative Emotion: Music is an incredible vehicle to help us process negative emotion.
+6. To Express and Channel Anger or Negative Emotion: Music is an incredible vehicle to help us process negative emotion.
 Listening to ‘angry’ music can be therapeutic when we’re dealing with stress and anger.

 Types of Music Therapy